jorisvandenbossche/course-python-geospatial/notebooks/04-spatial-relationships-joins.md

 * The GeoDataFrame to which we want add information
 * The GeoDataFrame that contains the information we want to add
-* The spatial relationship we want to use to match both datasets ('intersects', 'contains', 'within')
+* The spatial relationship ("predicate") we want to use to match both datasets ('intersects', 'contains', 'within')
 * The type of join: left or inner join